The 3 Levels of SEO Strategy: From Beginner Hustle to Advanced Ecosystem

 Level 2: The Site Architect (The Intermediate Breakthrough)

 This is where the real magic begins.
 You shift your focus from other people's websites to your own.
 You stop being a visitor and become an architect.
+This is where a true SEO strategy starts to take shape.

 The core skill here is mastering on-page SEO, specifically Internal Linking.